sebascastillo89/filmtasy/README.md

 Using Axios combined with Redux-Thunk, we can display a spinner while the data is being retrieved and render our component (or not found page) once async logic is finished.

+### i18n

+Filmtasy is available in Spanish and English, using [i18next](https://www.i18next.com/) as internationalization-framework.
+You can change language in our navigation bar.

 ### React Bootstrap

 Filmtasy uses [React-Bootstrap](https://react-bootstrap.github.io/) as CSS Framework